Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

-In order to use Lemma~\ref{le:boundoverH} we must bound three quantities: \begin{itemize} \item the probability of the event $\ispan(D_u)$ for each $u \in L(\hier)$; \item the probability of the event $\Delta(D_v,D_u)$ for every pair $u,v\in V(G_\hier)$ with $N_{G_\hier}^\to(u) = \{v\}$; \item the number of good hierarchies for $D$. \end{itemize} Our bound on the first probability follows immediately from the induction hypothesis.
-We shall bound the second in Section~\ref{se:crossings}, again using the induction hypothesis, but this time the proof is considerably more difficult.
-To count the good hierarchies, we partition the set $\hier_D$ according to the number of `big seeds', as follows:
+In order to use Lemma~\ref{le:boundoverH} we must bound the various probabilities that appear on the right-hand side of~\eqref{eq:boundoverH}, and the number of good hierarchies for $D$.
+If $u$ is a leaf of $V(G_\hier)$ then (following Holroyd~\cite{Hol}) we call $D_u$ a \emph{seed} of $\hier$.
+A sufficiently strong bound on the probability that a seed is internally spanned will follow immediately from the induction hypothesis, but bounding the probability of the events $\Delta(D_v,D_u)$ will be more challenging (see below).
+To count the good hierarchies, we will partition the set $\hier_D$ according to the number of seeds.